China to stop recognizing special U.K. passports for Hong Kongers as Britain opens door

-The U.K. on Sunday begins accepting applications for a program that expands the rights of BN(O) holders, allowing them and their families to live and work in Britain and eventually seek citizenship.
+Britain on Sunday begins accepting applications for a program that expands the rights of BN(O) holders, allowing them and their families to live and work in Britain and eventually seek citizenship.
 Some 5.4 million of Hong Kong’s 7.5 million people are eligible, raising the prospect of a mass exodus.

 Britain moved to open its doors after China imposed a sweeping national security law on Hong Kong, sharply curtailing political rights, which London said was a clear breach of the handover agreement.
 Human rights advocates say authorities are using the new powers to target democracy activists and government critics.